james7132/Hourai/README.md

 ### Collected Information
 Hourai logs various things and keeps track of many stats to help with functionality.
 By adding Hourai to your server, you agree to have the following things logged and tracked:

-* All messages visible to Hourai are logged.
-This is to provide search functionality.
-Logs are not deleted, even if the messages are deleted.
-The only way to delete the logs, is to delete the channel after ignoring it via `search ignore`.
 * All moderation changes, and users joining/leaving/banning will also be logged.
 This is to provide modlog functionality.

 ### Commands